Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias: Abstract

 \section{Abstract}

-In recent years, pre-training Graph Neural Networks (GNNs) through self-supervised learning on unlabeled graph data has emerged as a widely adopted paradigm in graph learning.
-Although the paradigm is effective for pre-training powerful GNN models, the objective gap often exists between pre-training and downstream tasks.
-To bridge this gap, graph prompting adapts pre-trained GNN models to specific downstream tasks with extra learnable prompts while keeping the pre-trained GNN models frozen.
-As recent graph prompting methods largely focus on enhancing model utility on downstream tasks, they often overlook fairness concerns when designing prompts for adaptation.
-In fact, pre-trained GNN models will produce discriminative node representations across demographic subgroups, as downstream graph data inherently contains biases in both node attributes and graph structures.
-To address this issue, we propose an \textbf{A}daptive \textbf{D}ual \textbf{Prompt}ing (ADPrompt) framework that enhances fairness for adapting pre-trained GNN models to downstream tasks.
-To mitigate attribute bias, we design an Adaptive Feature Rectification module that learns customized attribute prompts to suppress sensitive information at the input layer, reducing bias at the source.
-Afterward, we propose an Adaptive Message Calibration module that generates structure prompts at each layer, which adjust the message from neighboring nodes to enable dynamic and soft calibration of the information flow.
-Finally, ADPrompt jointly optimizes the two prompting modules to adapt the pre-trained GNN while enhancing fairness.
-We conduct extensive experiments on four datasets with four pre-training strategies to evaluate the performance of ADPrompt.
-The results demonstrate that our proposed ADPrompt outperforms seven baseline methods on node classification tasks.
+Self-supervised pre-training on unlabeled graph data has become a common paradigm for Graph Neural Networks (GNNs).
+However, an objective gap often remains between pre-training objectives and downstream tasks.
+To bridge this gap, graph prompting methods adapt frozen pre-trained GNNs to specific downstream tasks through learnable prompts.
+Despite its effectiveness, most existing graph prompting methods primarily focus on improving model performance and largely overlook fairness concerns.
+As downstream graph data inherently contains biases in both node attributes and graph structures, pre-trained GNNs may produce representations that differ across demographic subgroups.
+To address this limitation, we propose \textbf{A}daptive \textbf{D}ual \textbf{Prompt}ing (ADPrompt), a fairness-aware graph prompting framework for adapting pre-trained GNNs.
+ADPrompt incorporates two complementary components: Adaptive Feature Rectification, which learns personalized attribute prompts to suppress sensitive information at the input level, and Adaptive Message Calibration, which introduces layer-wise structure prompts to dynamically regulate information propagation from neighboring nodes.
+By jointly optimizing these two modules, ADPrompt adapts the pre-trained GNN while mitigating both attribute-level and structural bias.
+Experiments on four benchmark datasets with multiple pre-training strategies demonstrate that ADPrompt consistently outperforms seven competitive baselines in node classification tasks.

-\section{Introduction}
+\section{Introduction.}